emjkenz/Cinema-Release-Schedule/README.md

 **Book tickets:**

-Users can book tickets for a movie by clicking on the "Book Now" button on the movie detail page or the movie listing page.
+Users can book tickets for a movie by clicking on the "Book Now" button on the movie search once cinema location is selected.
 This will redirect them to an external booking website where they can complete their purchase.
 ![Book Ticket](assets/images/book-ticket.gif)

 **Navigation:**